Ilyos-creater/Ilyas/README.md

 ## Cloud
 I started my Cloud Journey with AWS and the AWS CCP.
-But soon after switched to azure and then gave it my whole focus.
+But soon after switched to azure and now giving it my whole focus.

 ### Programming
 I recently started to take my programming skills more serious learning Bash/Python.